 The Importance of DNA Quantity Accuracy

-We receive an extraordinary range of sample types in our Lab for DNA sequencing.
-This includes human DNA, microbial DNA, bacterial DNA, bacteriophage DNA, viral DNA, yeast DNA, microbiome DNA, model and non-model organism DNA, archael DNA and many others.
-In some cases we receive the samples as previously extracted gDNA and in other cases we perform DNA extraction in-house on submitted samples (i.e. cell pellets, PBMC, whole-blood, saliva, etc.).
-In either case, the first and most important step before library prep and sequencing is accurate quantitation of DNA concentration.
+We receive a wide range of sample types in our Lab for genome sequencing.
+This includes human DNA, microbial DNA, bacterial DNA, bacteriophage DNA, viral DNA, yeast DNA, microbiome DNA, model and non-model organism DNA, archael DNA, and many others.
+In some cases, we receive the samples as previously extracted gDNA and in other cases, we perform DNA extraction in-house on submitted samples (i.e. cell pellets, PBMC, whole-blood, saliva, etc.).
+The first and most important step before library prep and sequencing is accurate quantitation of DNA concentration.

 There are two widely accepted methods of DNA quantitation:

-In our experience many, if not most, researchers use spectrophotometry to quantitate DNA.
-There seems to be a smaller subset of researchers who use fluorometry for the same purpose.
-Although either method will work, in our genomics Lab we prefer to use, and in fact must use, fluorometry as the preferred method for quantifying DNA concentration.
+In our experience, most researchers use spectrophotometry to quantitate DNA.
+Although either method will work, in our genomics Lab we must use fluorometry for quantifying DNA concentration.

-For DNA sequencing projects, most of our library prep protocols require extremely accurate measurements of DNA concentration.
-This is true for quantifying the initial samples as submitted to us, or as derived from DNA extraction protocols, and it’s true for intermediate QC checks during library prep.
-If DNA quantitation is inaccurate it could lead to suboptimal results or possibly outright failure of a protocol.
-Thus, we must use accurate (and cost effective) methods for measuring DNA.
+DNA library prep protocols require extremely accurate measurements of DNA concentration.
+This is true for quantifying the initial samples as submitted to us, or as derived from DNA extraction protocols, as well as for intermediate QC checks during library prep.
+If DNA quantitation is inaccurate, it could lead to suboptimal results or possibly outright failure of a protocol.
+Thus, we must use accurate methods for measuring DNA.